thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2019-09-10-democratization-ai-blockchain-residency-awarded-max-razdow-ollie-razdow-jamie-zigelbaum.markdown

 Rashin's multi-platform, community engaged interactive volumetric work, *A Father’s Lullaby* underscores the role of men in raising children and their absence due to the racial disparities in the criminal justice system with its direct impact on children, women and lower income communities.
 On Thu, Sep 26, at 7:00 PM Rashin and the other featured artists will come together for a public conversation at [ICA](https://www.icaboston.org/), on life as visual artists, and to hear about their creative practices.
 Music and other activities are also planned throughout the evening to celebrate the exhibition.

-## Hardware Hack Lab Opens at ThoughtWorks in Barcelona, Spain
+## Hardware Hack Lab Opens at Thoughtworks in Barcelona, Spain
 An offshoot of the Hardware Hack Lab, which began in New York in 2013 is now live in Barcelona, Spain.

 {% include image file='hardwarehacklab.jpg'